Costa Coffee: History

+In August 2025, it was reported that Coca-Cola was exploring the sale of Costa due to sharply rising costs and competition.
+Coca-Cola would, however, keep its canned coffee range.

 Products

 Costa branches sell hot and cold drinks, sandwiches, cakes and pastries, and snacks.
-In 2020, the brand collaborated with three chocolate brands (Quality Street, After Eight and Terry's) for some of their limited-edition Christmas drinks.
+In 2020, the brand collaborated with three Nestlé chocolate brands (Quality Street, After Eight and Terry's) for some of their limited-edition Christmas drinks.